 - The Council commissions a range of adult care and support services for people who have eligible needs.
 The services are arranged through contractual frameworks and service agreements, and are delivered by a large number of providers.
 Many of the contracts are let for a specific period of time and they contain clauses which require the Council to consider inflationary and other provider cost pressures. - The Council has a Primary and Framework Agreement in place with a number of home care providers.
-Within the terms of the Agreement, there is requirement for the Council to review the fee levels in accordance with the United Kingdom Home Care Association (UKHCA) cost model (amended to reflect local conditions). - For its home care and Extra Care services, the Council is committed to the principles of the Unison Ethical Care Charter and places a requirement on the contracted providers to deliver home care in accordance with these principles, including in their terms and conditions of employment and staff pay rates. - For people who choose to arrange and manage their own care and support services through a Direct Payment, and through the employment of a Personal Assistant (PA), the Council allocates a minimum hourly rate for Personal Assistants, at the same rate as the minimum staff pay rate allocated for home care. - The framework arrangement with older people's care homes was awarded in April 2018 for a five year period.
-The Framework contains a clause to annually review and determine fee levels on the basis of an agreed formula which takes account of sector specific cost pressures.
+The Agreement commenced on 1 June 2016 and is due to expire on 31 May 2021.
+Within the terms of the Agreement, there is requirement for the Council to review the fee levels in accordance with the United Kingdom Home Care Association (UKHCA) cost model (amended to reflect local conditions). - For its home care and Extra Care services, the Council is committed to the principles of the Unison Ethical Care Charter and places a requirement on the contracted providers to deliver home care in accordance with these principles, including in their terms and conditions of employment and staff pay rates. - For people who choose to arrange and manage their own care and support services through a Direct Payment, and through the employment of a Personal Assistant (PA), the Council allocates a minimum hourly rate for Personal Assistants, at the same rate as the minimum staff pay rate allocated for home care.

-- A Community Based Short Breaks Service was awarded on 1st November 2019 for a period of three years and five months with options to extend the contract up to a further two years.
-The contract has an overall budget and any increases in the fees payable will be managed within this budget. - The report seeks agreement to apply the percentage increases to the fees mentioned therein, for the financial year 2021/22.

-2. Best Council Plan Implications (click here for the latest version of the Best Council Plan)

-- The proposals outlined in this report will help to deliver a number of crucial elements of the Adult Social Care 'Better Lives' strategy by helping local people with care and support needs to have fulfilling lives, with a focus on: promoting choice, helping people to stay living at home, joining up health and social care services.
-These in turn support the ambition of the Best Council Plan 2020 to 2025 for Leeds to be the Best Council in the country, promoting inclusive growth, challenging low pay and inequality.
-It also supports Leeds in being an age friendly city. - The proposals will contribute to the achievement of the objectives set out in the city's Health and Care Plan in protecting the vulnerable and reduce inequalities, improving the quality and reduce inconsistency and building a sustainable system within the reduced resources available - The Ethical Care Charter, which has been applied to the Primary and Framework contract for homecare, seeks to support improvements for care staff and for people who use service and their carers, through better employment arrangements.
+- The framework arrangement with older people's care homes was awarded in April 2018 for a five year period.
+The Framework contains a clause to annually review and determine fee levels on the basis of an agreed formula which takes account of sector specific cost pressures. - The report seeks agreement to apply the percentage increases to the fee mentioned therein, for the financial year 2020/21. - 2.
+Best Council Plan Implications (click here for the latest version of the Best Council Plan) - The proposals outlined in this report will help to deliver a number of crucial elements of the Adult Social Care 'Better Lives' strategy by helping local people with care and support needs to have fulfilling lives, with a focus on: promoting choice, helping people to stay living at home, joining up health and social care services.
+These in turn support the ambition of the Best Council Plan 2018/19 to 2020/21 for Leeds to be the Best City in the country, promoting inclusive growth, challenging low pay and inequality.
+It also supports Leeds in being an age friendly city. - The proposals will contribute to the achievement of the objectives set out in the city's Health and Care Plan: people will live full active and independent lives, people's quality of life will be improved by access to quality services, people will be involved in decisions made about them.
+Additionally the proposals will be in accordance with the city's Priority Plan by contributing to the indicators for: best city for health and wellbeing, best city for business, best city for communities. - The Ethical Care Charter, which has been applied to the Primary and Framework contract for homecare, seeks to support improvements for care staff and for people who use service and their carers, through better employment arrangements.
 Compliance with the Ethical Care Charter by home care providers can be seen as an indicator of best practice in employment practice and is in accordance with the Council's objective of being the best city.